-- Replace macro-like functions with inline functions where possible.
-Although making a function inline only suggests to the compiler that the calls to the function be as fast as possible, the extent to which this is done is unspecified.
-Inline functions do offer consistent semantics and allow for better analysis by static analysis tools. - Ensure that if a function-like macro must be used, that its arguments and body are parenthesized. - Do not use pre-processor directives or expressions with side-effects (such as assignment, increment/decrement, volatile access, or function calls) in the parameter of a function-like macro.
+- Follow the guidance contained in TR 24772-1 clause 6.51.5. - Replace function-like macros with inline functions where possible.
+Inline functions offer consistent semantics and allow for better analysis by static analysis tools. - Ensure that if a function-like macro must be used, that its arguments and body are parenthesized, and use a naming convention that clearly identifies it as a macro. - Do not use pre-processor directives or expressions with side-effects (such as assignment, increment/decrement, volatile access, or function calls) in the parameter of a function-like macro.